-- The survey individually weights the patrol bonus, seniority, physical performance, and education incentive pays by the number of officers receiving those incentives in each organization. - For the five surveyed organizations as a group, the survey collectively weights the patrol bonus, seniority, physical performance, education incentive pay, and maximum base salary by the total number of officers in the five organizations.
-The result is the weighted compensation subtotal. - For the CHP, the survey combines the maximum salary and weighted incentive pay to determine the weighted compensation subtotal before subtracting the contribution toward prefunding employee retiree health and the employee contribution to retirement. - For the five surveyed organizations and the CHP, the survey subtracts the weighted employee contribution to retirement from the compensation subtotal resulting in the final compensation. - The CHP Officer compensation and surveyed organizations' compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' compensation. - The CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer GSI increase effective July 1, 2016.
+- The survey individually weights each organization's patrol bonus, seniority, physical performance, and POST/education incentive pays by the number of officers receiving those incentives which is then added to the maximum base salary for a subtotal compensation.
+The employee share of retirement, which is determined by multiplying the average employee contribution rate by the above subtotal compensation, is subtracted from the subtotal compensation for each organization's total compensation. - To find the total compensation for the surveyed organizations, each item listed above (maximum salary and incentive pays) is collectively weighted and summed, and the weighted employee share for retirement is subtracted. - To find the total compensation for CHP officers, the survey applies the same methodology, with one exception.
+In addition to subtracting the employee retirement contribution, the employee's contribution to pre-fund OPEB is also subtracted from the total compensation (see page 3, 4th bullet for details). - The CHP Officer compensation and surveyed organizations' compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' compensation. - The CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer GSI increase effective July 1, 2017.